-SENATE BILL 1029 Judiciary I Committee Substitute Adopted 5/31/05
+SENATE BILL 1029

+Judiciary I Committee Substitute Adopted 5/31/05 House Committee Substitute Favorable 8/1/05

-Short Title: Clarify/Enhance Domestic Vio. & Tenancy Laws.
-(Public) Sponsors: Referred to: March 24, 2005 A BILL TO BE ENTITLED AN ACT TO CLARIFY AND ENHANCE THE LAWS RELATING TO DOMESTIC VIOLENCE, TO ENACT LAWS REGARDING DOMESTIC VIOLENCE VICTIMS AND TENANCY AND TO CLARIFY THAT THE FAILURE TO FILE A COUNTERCLAIM IN A SMALL CLAIMS ACTION DOES NOT BAR THE CLAIM IN A SEPARATE ACTION.
-The General Assembly of North Carolina enacts: SECTION 1.
+Short Title: C larify/Enhance Domestic Vio. & Tenancy Laws.
+(Public) Sponsors: Referred to: March 24, 2005 VIOLENCE VICTIMS A COUNTER CLAIM IN LANDLOR The General As A BILL TO BE ENTITLED CLARIFY AND ENHANCE THE LAWS RELATING TO DONE E, TO ENACT LAWS REGARDING DOMESTIC VICAND TENANCY, TO CLARIFY THAT THE FAILURE TO CLAIM IN A SMALL CLAIMS ACTION DOES NOT BAY A SEPARATE ACTION AND TO MAKE CHANG D TENANT LAW.
+Is sembly of North Carolina enacts: TION 1.
 G.S.
-50B-3 reads as rewritten: "§ 50B-3.
-Relief.
-The-If the court, including magistrates as authorized under G.S.
-50B-2(c1), may grant anyfinds that an act of domestic violence has occurred, the court shall grant a protective order to bring about a cessation of acts of domestic violence.
-The orders may:restraining the defendant from further acts of domestic violence.
-A protective order may also be entered by consent of the parties.
-A protective order may include any of the following types of relief: Direct a party to refrain from such acts; acts.
-(1) Grant to a party possession of the residence or household of the parties (2) exclude other from the residence the party household: Require a party to provide a spouse and his or her children suitable (3) alternate housing: housing.
-Award temporary custody of minor children and establish temporary (4) visitation rights pursuant to G.S.
-50B-2 if the order is granted ex parte, and pursuant to subsection (a1) of this section if the order is granted after notice or service of process; process.
-Order the eviction of a party from the residence or household and (5) assistance to the victim in returning to it; it.
+50B-3 reads as rewritten: LENCE FILE A AR THE may grant anyfi protective orde may:restraining may include any If the court, including magistrates as authorized under G.S.
+50 inds that an act of domestic violence has occurred, the court shall report to bring about a cessation of acts of domestic violence.
+The the defendant from further acts of domestic violence.
+A protective of the following types of relief: l grant a e orders (1) (2) Direct a party to refrain from such acts; acts.
+Grant to a party possession of the residence or household of the and exclude the other party from the resident household; household.
+(3) Require a party to provide a spouse and his or her children alternate housing; housing. suitable (4) Award temporary custody of minor children and establish te visitation rights pursuant to G.S.
+50B-2 if the order is granted and pursuant to subsection (a1) of this section if the order is after notice or service of process; process. ex parte, (5) Order the eviction of a party from the residence or housel assistance to the victim in returning to it; it. old and